Das Kapital: Reception and influence

 In academic economics, Marx's work has had a more ambivalent reception.
 While mainstream neoclassical economics largely dismissed or ignored Marx, his theories have been influential in heterodox economics, particularly in Marxian economics.
 Debates surrounding the labour theory of value, the transformation problem, crisis theory (particularly the tendency of the rate of profit to fall), and the nature of capitalist accumulation have been central to Marxian economic thought.
-In sociology, Das Kapital has been a key source for theories of social class, class conflict, and the historical development of capitalism.
+In sociology, Capital has been a key source for theories of social class, class conflict, and the historical development of capitalism.
 While some sociological traditions have sought to refute or revise Marx's class analysis, his work remains a fundamental reference point for understanding social stratification and the dynamics of capitalist societies.
-The influence of Das Kapital has also extended to post-structuralist and post-modernist thought, with thinkers like Michel Foucault and Jacques Derrida engaging with Marx's concepts, albeit often critically and in ways that depart significantly from traditional Marxist interpretations.
+The influence of Capital has also extended to post-structuralist and post-modernist thought, with thinkers like Michel Foucault and Jacques Derrida engaging with Marx's concepts, albeit often critically and in ways that depart significantly from traditional Marxist interpretations.
 Concepts such as fetishism and the critique of power have resonated in these traditions.

-Despite the collapse of the Soviet Union in 1991 and the decline of traditional communist parties, Marx's critique of capitalism as articulated in Das Kapital has experienced periodic revivals, particularly during times of economic crisis.
+Despite the collapse of the Soviet Union in 1991 and the decline of traditional communist parties, Marx's critique of capitalism as articulated in Capital has experienced periodic revivals, particularly during times of economic crisis.
 The 2008 financial crisis, for instance, led to a renewed interest in Marx's analysis of the inherent contradictions and crisis tendencies of capitalism.
-Contemporary discussions on globalisation, inequality, financialisation, and environmental crisis often draw upon or engage with the themes and categories developed in Das Kapital.
+Contemporary discussions on globalisation, inequality, financialisation, and environmental crisis often draw upon or engage with the themes and categories developed in Capital.

 Criticism

-Das Kapital has been subject to extensive criticism from various perspectives since its publication.
+Capital has been subject to extensive criticism from various perspectives since its publication.
 These criticisms target its foundational concepts, methods, empirical claims, and political implications.